dbs-leipzig/gradoop/README.md

 ### gradoop-flink

 This module contains reference implementations of the EPGM operators.
-The EPGM is mapped to Flink&trade; DataSets while the operators are implemented using DataSet transformations.
+The EPGM is mapped to Flink&reg; DataSets while the operators are implemented using DataSet transformations.
 The module also contains implementations of general graph algorithms (e.g. Label Propagation, Frequent Subgraph Mining) adapted to be used with the EPGM model.